 Do I have to wear a lace mantilla?
 What about hats and other types of head coverings?

 When we say "veil," we simply mean "covering" of any kind.
 Although many women choose lace mantillas because of their femininity, more important than the type of veil we use is the need for a proper interior disposition.
 Similar to a religious habit, your veil is a public proclamation of your desire to submit to the will of God for your life, and of your commitment to answering the universal call to holiness and continual conversion.
+It isn't a sign that we have achieved a certain level of holiness, but rather a sign of our desire to grow ever closer to the One who made us.
+His love alone gives us dignity and makes us worthy.
 Keep these things in mind when you wear a veil in the presence God.

 Shouldn't I avoid drawing attention to myself at Mass?